how to run a DCMA 14 point check

 11) Subvert Activity Slippage

+This point looks at how many activities have finished late as compared to the baseline.
+It highlights areas where the schedule is not being followed and corrective measures are needed.
 We all want to deliver on time.
-This check looks at how many activities have finished late as compared to the baseline.
 It’s a good generic check to see if your project will deliver on time or not.

 12) Critical Path Integrity